slip-slap/slip-slap.github.io/_posts/2017-02-22-pl-script-latex-figure.md

 - p(page): on an extra page
 - !(override): will force the specified location

+##### 4.1.1 package clash
+The tikz package will load the graphicx automatically, so you can't load it again.
+Trying to loading it with different options will cause "option clash".

 ##### 4.1.1: \resizebox
 scale figure or equation
 ```latex